minprog/app-studio/30 Android/00 Projects/10 Projects.md

 ## Unit 3

-In this unit, you'll learn about objects in Java and about making lists of information in Android.
+In this unit, you'll learn about interfaces in Java and about making lists of information in Android.
+You'll also learn about getting information from the internet to make cool apps.
 The project is an app that allows you to order some stuff off the menu in a restaurant!

 - Practice with Java:
     - [Static versus non-static](/android-exercises/static-vs-non-static)